skasproject/skas/README.md

 # SKAS: Simple Kubernetes Authentication System

 SKAS is a powerful Kubernetes extension designed to streamline user authentication and authorization processes.

-Whether you're managing a single cluster or a complex multi-cluster environment, SKAS offers a seamless solution to handle user authentication, integrating seamlessly with Kubernetes CLI and supporting a range of identity providers.
+Whether you're managing a single cluster or a complex multi-cluster environment, SKAS offers a solution to handle user authentication, integrating seamlessly with Kubernetes CLI and supporting a range of identity providers.

-SKAS boasts an array of essential features to simplify and enhance your Kubernetes authentication and authorization experience:
+## Main Features

 - **Kubernetes Authentication Webhook and kubectl Extension:** SKAS provides a Kubernetes authentication webhook and an extension for kubectl, ensuring a smooth Kubernetes CLI integration without the need for browser interactions.

-- **Custom Users and Groups:** Define users and groups as Kubernetes Custom Resources, giving you fine-grained control over access and permissions.
+- **Users and Groups as Custom Resources:** Define users and groups as Kubernetes Custom Resources, giving you fine-grained control over access and permissions.

-- **DEX Connector:** SKAS includes a DEX connector, making it compatible with all OIDC (OpenID Connect) aware applications such as Argocd and Argo Workflows, enabling secure and straightforward integration.
+- **DEX support:** SKAS support DEX, making it compatible with all OIDC (OpenID Connect) aware applications such as Argocd and Argo Workflows.

 - **LDAP Integration:** Support for one or several LDAP servers allows you to leverage existing identity infrastructure seamlessly.

+- **LDAP facade:**  SKAS provides an 'LDAP server' interface, allowing LDAP clients from various applications to connect.
+(Experimental feature)

 - **Unified User Information:** SKAS allows you to combine user information from multiple sources, including LDAP, local user databases, and more, providing a consolidated profile for users.